dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### Analysis Content

-The Analysis Object SHOULD contain the body and encoding parameters or the url, alg, key and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Analysis Object SHOULD contain the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

 ## Attachment Object